frederic-perez/AmE-dictionary/data/dictionary.md

 __a knee-slapper__ _idiom_ A hilarious joke, especially one that evokes loud and prolonged laughter.
 __a knife in the back__ _idiom_ A grievous or supreme act of treachery or betrayal.
 (Usually preceding “of/for (someone).”)
 __a lean patch__ _idiom_ A period of failure, decline, or poor performance or results.
+__a legend in (one’s) own lifetime__ _idiom_ A person who has an extraordinary level of fame or reputation while he or she is still alive.
+__a legend in (one’s) own mind__ _idiom_ A person who affects or believes him- or herself to be of greater importance or notoriety than is actually the case.
+A humorous, ironic twist on the phrase “a legend in one’s own lifetime.”
 __a life of its own__ _idiom_ The state of something that exists and thrives outside and beyond the control of the point of origin.
 __A list__ _n informal_ (A-list) A list or group of the most admired or desirable people, as for a job or social gathering: _a private party for Hollywood’s A list._
 __a little__ _idiom_ __1__ A small amount. _A: “Do you want dessert?”
 B: “I’ll just have a little since I’m still pretty full from dinner.”_ __2__ _adj_ Slightly. _I’m a little tired after going to the gym, but I can still meet you for dinner, don’t worry!_